 The game of golf consists of two distinct parts.
 In the long game, you try to reach the green with as few shots as possible.
 In the short game, the goal is to place the ball in the cup.
 Each phase requires different tools and a distinct way of thinking.
-The same is true for supply chain planning: Sales & operations planning (S&OP) focuses on a tactical horizon from 3-24 months and has completely different objectives than sales & operations execution (S&OE), which covers the near term.
+The same is true for supply chain planning: Sales and operations planning (S&OP) focuses on a tactical horizon from 3-24 months and has completely different objectives than sales and operations execution (S&OE), which covers the near term.

 Many supply chain planning leaders don’t consider S&OP and S&OE as separate processes, and therefore end up with a mix that doesn’t work well for either planning or execution.
 “Imagine playing a golf course with only one single club,” says Marko Pukkila, Vice President, Gartner.
 “The ball will eventually find its way to the bottom of the cup, but you certainly won’t win a tournament, and nobody would consider that a game-winning strategy.”

 S&OP meetings should not include any time discussing operational issues

 A good way to think about S&OE is to picture a middleman that receives, interprets and forwards information between the operational and strategic levels.
 On the one hand, it breaks down the strategic input from S&OP into detailed instructions that can be executed in daily business.
 When the results of the execution come in, S&OE filters out all redundant information and makes sure that leaders receive a crisp screenshot of reality to compare to the plan.